 The medium doesn’t matter too much, as long as it’s discoverable.
 The key is consistency and predictability.
 Design the cadence and then iterate.

 Gokul Rajaram has good advice on running an all hands, and Lara Hogan has a nice template for a bi-weekly email.

 Lack of a regular cadence often leaves people scrambling to come up with a plan after being surprised by their boss.
 Making sure everyone knows when and how company and team goals are going to be defined and shared is important if you want people to be able to do quality thinking and preparation.

 That said, the mechanics will be very context dependent and will be different depending on the nature of your work and the size of your team.
-Quarterly planning is a common company level cadence, but teams might want to plan interim milestones on a one-, two-, or six-week rhythm.
+Quarterly planning is a common company level cadence, but teams might want to plan interim milestones on a one, two, or six-week rhythm.

 Generally products or industries that are in their genesis should have short planning cycles.
 Mature products and utilities will plan on longer time frames.
-Simon Wardley has written about this in the context of his work on mapping.

 There are many other mechanisms that great companies utilize as part of their groove.
 I’m sure we’ll talk about more of them, here on this blog in the future.